A warmly spiced chocolate apple brownie studded with fresh apple bits in each bite, these apple brownies are a must-make apple dessert.

 - Make sure to not over-bake the brownies or they will dry out.

 I do recommend peeling the apples for this particular dessert.
-The skin on apples offer a chew to them, that isn’t going to compliment the brownies.
+The skin on apples offers a chew to them that isn’t going to compliment the brownies.
 Having peeled apples will allow for the apple flavor without a chewy texture.

 If you use salted butter, just leave out the 1/4 teaspoon of salt in the recipe.
-The butter will have enough salt in it, you won’t want to add the extra.
+The butter will have enough salt in it that you won’t want to add the extra.
 Otherwise, it will make your brownies too salty.

 - 1/4 tsp salt

 - 1.5 cups white sugar